andywangprojects/andywangprojects.github.io/blog/Learning_Github.md

 ### Forking:
 1.Creates a derivative project by copying another repository into your own GitHub account.\
 2.Used when you want to make independent changes or create a personal version of a project while keeping a connection to the original (upstream) repository.

-## Contribution Workflow for Forking:

-1.After forking, submit a pull request to propose changes back to the original repository (upstream repo)\
-2.Maintainers can review, provide feedback, or ask for conflict resolution.\
-3.Merge the changes if approved.

 ## The roles involved in a GitHub project